blueberrymusic/2D-Animation-and-Interaction/README.md

 The course contains 231 videos that offer a bit under 35 hours of clear, illustrated instruction.
 I don't assume you know anything about programming, or building interactive programs.
 We cover everything up to and including how to write complete, interactive art pieces and games.
-The course was a lot of fun and students produced some amazing work!
+The course was a lot of fun and students produced many incredible projects!

 I offered the course as a commercial product for many years, but I don't currently have the time to maintain it, so I've decided to